wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Category tree

 Using a category tree for site navigation is not recommended.
 We just provide a link to the `Special:CategoryTree` via [Mediawiki:Sidebar](/Mediawiki/Sidebar.mediawiki).
 In the `Category` namespace the link is changing to `View as a tree` and takes visitors to a category tree built from the current category.

+## Other features

+The User- and the Group-specific menus are also available as a part of DynamicSidebar extension.

+Group menus shall be created under `MediaWiki:Sidebar/Group:<group>`.

+Users are able to create their own custom sidebar blocks under `User:<username>/Sidebar`.

 # Requirements
 * **SemanticMediaWiki** Provides Modification date